rlooq/pelican_blog/content/articles/20201206_dewey_on_curiosity.md

 Title: Dewey On Curiosity
 Date: 2020-12-06
+Description: John Dewey's assertion that curiosity is the mother of all learning.

 The overriding theme of John Dewey's works was a profound belief in democracy.
 He asserted that complete democracy was to be obtained not just by extending voting rights but also by ensuring that there exists **a fully formed public opinion**, accomplished by communication among citizens, experts and politicians.